norlab-ulaval/libpointmatcher/doc/Compilation.md

 ```

 #### Warning for users of Ubuntu 14.04 (Trusty Tahr) or more recent versions
-The yaml-cpp package for trusty tahr uses yaml-cpp0.5.
-Libpointmatcher is compatible with yaml-cpp0.3 and thus an older version of yaml-cpp should be installed.
+The yaml-cpp package for Trusty Tahr provides yaml-cpp0.5.
+Libpointmatcher is compatible with yaml-cpp0.3 and thus an older version of yaml-cpp should be installed manually.

 ### 4. Installing Google Test (Optional)
 libpointmatcher contains some unit tests which require [Google's C++ testing framework](http://code.google.com/p/googletest/).
 If you are using Ubuntu, GTest can be installed and linked with libpointmatcher fairly easily.